The \'etale local structure of algebraic stacks: Approximation and deformation of linearly fundamental stacks

-In this section we use the results of \Cref{S:applications:gms} to extend the approximation results for fundamental and nicely fundamental stacks in \Cref{SS:approximation-fund} to linearly fundamental stacks (\Cref{T:approximation-of-lin-fund:relative}) and good moduli spaces (\Cref{C:gms-approximation}).
-This will be crucial in \Cref{S:deformations} to reduce from the henselian case to the excellent henselian case.
-To this end, we introduce the following mild mixed characteristic assumptions on an algebraic stack~$\cW$: \begin{enumerate} \item[\mylabel{Cond:FC}{(FC)}] There is only a finite number of different characteristics in $\cW$. \item[\mylabel{Cond:PC}{(PC)}] Every closed point of $\cW$ has positive characteristic. \item[\mylabel{Cond:N}{(N)}] Every closed point of $\cW$ has nice stabilizer. \end{enumerate} \begin{remark} Note that if $\eta \leadsto s$ is a specialization in $\cW$, then the characteristic of $\eta$ is $0$ or agrees with that of $s$.
-In particular, if $(\cW,\cW_0)$ is a local pair (\Cref{D:pairs}), then conditions \ref{Cond:FC}, \ref{Cond:PC} and \ref{Cond:N} for $\cW_0$ and $\cW$ are equivalent. \end{remark}
+In this section we use the local structure of good moduli stacks (\Cref{T:etale-local-gms}) and nice points (\Cref{P:nice-neighborhood}) to extend the approximation results for fundamental and nicely fundamental stacks in \Cref{SS:approximation-fund} to linearly fundamental stacks (\Cref{T:approximation-of-lin-fund:relative}) and good moduli spaces (\Cref{C:gms-approximation}).
+We will then deform objects over henselian pairs (\Cref{D:pairs}), using the approximation results to reduce from the henselian case to the excellent henselian case.
+These approximation and deformation results will be used prominently in \S \ref{S:refinements}--\ref{S:further-applications}, and in this section we give a first consequence by generalizing the universal property of good moduli spaces (\Cref{T:universal}) to good moduli space morphisms (\Cref{T:universal-gms-variant}).

+To this end, we introduce the following mild mixed characteristic assumptions on an algebraic stack~$\cW$: \begin{enumerate} \myitem{FC} There is only a finite number of different characteristics in $\cW$. \myitem{PC} Every closed point of $\cW$ has positive characteristic. \myitem{N} Every closed point of $\cW$ has nice stabilizer. \end{enumerate} \begin{remark} Note that if $\eta \leadsto s$ is a specialization in $\cW$, then the characteristic of $\eta$ is $0$ or agrees with that of $s$.
+In particular, if $(\cW,\cW_0)$ is a local pair (\Cref{D:pairs}), so that every closed point of $\cW$ belongs to $\cW_0$, it follows that $\cW$ satisfies \ref{Cond:FC}, \ref{Cond:PC} or \ref{Cond:N}, respectively, if and only if $\cW_0$ does so. \end{remark}